Gas Leak, Gas Leak Sensor, Gas Leak Detector, & Hot to Find a Gas Leak NZ

 Call emergency services (111) from a safe location and let them inspect the situation further.

-3. Electronic Detectors
+3. Electronic Gas Leak Detector

-In other words, when gas passes through the electrochemical gas detector, it slightly changes the current of the electrodes, tripping the alarm.
+In other words, when gas passes through the electrochemical gas leak detector, it slightly changes the current of the electrodes, tripping the alarm.

 They can be stationary or handheld portables.